Kushal-Dev94/Quadratic_Root_Finder/README.md

 # Quadratic_Root_Finder
-A program written in C++ to calculate roots of given quadratic equation, even the Imaginary roots!
+A program written in C++ to calculate roots of any quadratic equation, even the Imaginary roots!